sarahfuchi/Data-Science/Prediction (Regression)/README.md

 ## 4.9 Support Vector Machine
 ![neural_net1.jpg](/images/house/house17.jpg)

-Support Vector Machine be used for classification and regression methods.
-In this particular project, I used it for rgression.
-The Support Vector Regression (SVR) uses the same principles as the SVM for classification, with only a few minor differences.
-Because output is a real number, it becomes very difficult to predict the information at hand, which has infinite possibilities.
-In the case of regression, a margin of tolerance (epsilon) is set in approximation to the SVM.
-The main idea is to minimize error, individualizing the hyperplane which maximizes the margin.
-More on that can be found at [Support Vector Machine ](https://www.saedsayad.com/support_vector_machine_reg.htm).
+Support vector machines are commonly used for classification and regression methods.
+I used this tool for regression in this particular project.
+The Support Vector Regression (SVR) uses the same principles as the Support Vector Machine (SVM) for classification, with a few minor differences.
+A margin of tolerance (epsilon) is set to approximate the effectiveness of a SVM.
+The goal is to minimize error by individually tailoring the hyperplane which maximizes the margin.
+For more information on that topic, you can find it at the following address: [Support Vector Machine ](https://www.saedsayad.com/support_vector_machine_reg.htm).

 <a id="ch7"></a>
 # Step 5: Model Comparison

-Let's see all of the models in one place for comparison:
+Let's see all of the models together so we can compare them:

 ![neural_net1.jpg](/images/house/house18.jpg)